millardjimmy/newest_jimmy_journey/README.md

 ## Usage

-once you begin this gem, you will be prompted to selec from one of fifty non-fiction books.
+Once you begin this gem, you will be prompted to select from one of fifty non-fiction books.
 As soon as you make your selection, you are given the opportunity to read a small summary.
-You may do so as many times as you'd like!
+You may do so as many times as would like!

 ## Development